.png)

 Commissioned by the Mahler Foundation with generous funds from William L. Richter, Santa Cruz (California).

-World premiere: Paradiso, Amsterdam, as part of Het Concertgebouw's Mahler Festival 2020.
-Orchestra for the Earth, Gabriella Noble (soprano) and John Warner (conductor).
+World premiere: 17 May 2025, Het Concertgebouw Amsterdam, as part of Het Concertgebouw's Mahler Festival 2025.
+New European Ensemble, Keren Motseri (soprano) and John Warner (conductor).

 You can buy a score of The Mosaique of the Aire from SOUNZ Centre for New Zealand Music, available here.